Salient Issue

 We support the producer organisation in contacting national agencies and NGOs, in an effort to enable safe remediation.
 Furthermore, we support the organisation to strengthen its own policies and processes, monitor the prolonged safety of the victim, and take measures to prevent further cases of child labour.

 If FLOCERT, the Fairtrade auditing body, identifies child labour during an audit, it requires corrective measures.
 These typically include safe withdrawal of the child from harmful labour and a policy and programme to mitigate the risk of further cases.
 If the corrective measures are not fulfilled, the organisation is decertified8.
-Certified organisations choose, which type of a monitoring and response system they use.
-Recently Fairtrade commissioned an independent evaluation of the common systems.
+Certified organisations choose which type of a monitoring and response system they use.
+In 2021, Fairtrade commissioned anindependent evaluation of the common systems.
+The study found Internal Control Systems to be effective at monitoring child labour on farms, while Fairtrade International’s signature Youth-Inclusive Community-Based Monitoring and Remediation was seen as better at remediation, addressing wider risks, embedding child rights, building communities’ ownership of child welfare, and strengthening local and national child protection systems.

 However, Fairtrade cannot guarantee that each and every child labour case is fully remediated.
 Full remediation includes rehabilitation and compensation for the victim, which can require support for the family and the child until she/he turns 18.
 Full remediation requires contributions from all of the duty bearers, including local public authorities and each of the companies who have caused or contributed to the case.

 Fairtrade supports farmer organisations’ monitoring and remediation measures through training, advice, the Fairtrade Premium and tailor-made programmes.
-For example, Fairtrade has worked with sugar cane farmers in Belize to build a system to identify and withdraw children engaged in unacceptable work, and to pioneer the Youth Inclusive Community Based Monitoring and Remediation (YICBMR) programme on child labour.
+For example, Fairtrade has worked with sugar cane farmers in Belize to build a system for identifying and withdrawing children engaged in unacceptable work.
+They have also pioneered the Youth Inclusive Community Based Monitoring and Remediation (YICBMR) programme on child labour.
 This can be partially funded from Fairtrade Premium and often entails a partnership with child rights NGOs and other local actors.
 More on this system and how it compares to internal control systems can be found here.

 Fairtrade has a global level grievance mechanism – the allegations mechanism housed at FLOCERT – which is under reform to strengthen its alignment with the UN Guiding Principles on Business and Human Rights.